-It seems like we hear about it all the time these days.
-But "green" has always been in style.
-Especially when it comes to our health.
-After all, healthy people are living proof that green can also be very good for you.
+It seems like we hear about it all the time these days but "green" has always been in style, especially when it comes to our health.

-What do we mean when we say "green?"
-For this story, "green" means that lifestyle choices that are good for the environment are often good for your health, too.
-What we eat, how much exercise we get, which products we use every day –"thinking green" in all these areas can lead to better health.
-And a healthier planet.
+Being or going "green" refers to treatment of food and the environment.
+It means to make everyday choices that will benefit and stop harming the environment and are often good for your health.
+What we eat, how we exercise and, which products we use every day –"thinking green" in all these areas can lead to better health and a healthier planet.

 Buying bigger amounts of food (but not more than you can use) from the bins in your store's bulk-food section means less wasted packaging.
 It can also save you money.

 Bottled water is expensive, and it's behind ever-growing amounts of container waste.
 Even with stronger recycling efforts, landfills are piled high with plastic bottles.
 Bottled water is also behind a lot of what are called "food miles" – that is, the distance food has to travel to get from its source to your store.
-And food miles add up to both financial and environmental costs in terms of gas, truck fumes, and what have you.
-So why not choose a reusable water bottle – go for aluminum instead of plastic – and fill it from your tap?
+Choose a reusable water bottle – go for aluminum instead of plastic – and fill it from your tap.
 If you like the taste of filtered water, buy a filter for your home faucet.

 This is easy to do when you visit a farmers market regularly.
 Better yet, many farmers are happy to sell you food directly and even take orders for special items.
 And best of all, by supporting local farmers you're supporting your local economy.
 You're also supporting a healthier environment because your food doesn't have to travel so far to get to your plate.
 You've reduced the amount of fuel used or pollution caused by such a journey, too.